dat-ecosystem-archive/DEPs/proposals/0000-wire-protocol.md

 - reliable delivery (no dropped or partial messages)
 - in-order delivery of messages

+Two notable transport protocols that satisfy these requirements are TCP and µTP (the "Micro Transport Protocol").

 Peers wishing to connect need to discover each other using some mechanism or another (see forthcoming DEPs on some options; this process is modular and swappable), and both need to have the public key for the primary hypercore they wish to exchange.

 Messages are framed by the Dat protocol itself (see Messages section for details).